-Specifies the number of buffers allocated.
-The value numbufs must be 2 - 32.
+Numbufs specifies the number of buffers allocated.
+The value numbufs must be between 2 and 32 inclusive.
 The total number of buffers must be sufficient to hold all captured SMF-records and WTO-messages, as required for the reporting specifications.